 Traditional water heaters can be huge energy guzzlers because of the large storage tank of piping hot water they must maintain at all times.
-No wonder tankless or “on demand” water heaters were developed since they only heat water as you use it, making them more energy-efficient, and as an additional virtue, they take up far less space than conventional water heaters—a major plus in homes where floor space is at a premium.
+No wonder tankless or “on-demand” water heaters were developed since they only heat water as you use it.
+This design makes them more energy-efficient, and as an additional virtue, they take up far less space than conventional water heaters—a major plus in homes where floor space is at a premium.

 The best tankless gas water heater is one that will lower utility costs while providing ample hot water for your family’s needs.
 Keep reading to learn which features to look for in a tankless gas water heater and to find out why the following are some of the top picks for most homeowners.

 - BEST OVERALL: Rinnai RL75iN Water Heater, 7.5 GPM

 - RUNNER UP: Rinnai V65iP Propane Tankless Hot Water Heater

 - BEST PORTABLE: Camplux 5L 1.32 GPM Outdoor Propane Water Heater

 - HONORABLE MENTION: Rinnai RU199iN Sensei High-Efficiency Water Heater